FDCPA: The Federal Law That Protects Debt Collection Defendants

 The FDCPA is powerful, but it has limits.
 Understanding those limits helps you assess the strength of your counterclaim.

-**Original Creditors Are Exempt**
+Original Creditors Are Usually Different

 The Bona Fide Error Defense

-Even if a debt collector violates the FDCPA, the FDCPA provides a "bona fide error" defense under 15 U.S.C.
-Section 1692k(c).
+Even if a debt collector violates the FDCPA, the FDCPA provides a "bona fide error" defense under 15 U.S.C. § 1692k(c).
 If the debt collector can show the violation was unintentional and resulted from a bona fide error despite reasonable procedures, the debt collector may not be liable for damages.

 Business Debt Exclusion